Spencer-Easton/Apps-Script-Service-Account-TokenBuilder-Library/README.md

 5) Click 'Create Client Id'.
 The p12 key will autodownload.

 ##### Prepare your Service Account RSA Key
-Prepare your Service Account key for library by running the following command:
+Prepare your Service Account key for the library by running the following command:
  - openssl pkcs12 -in YOURPRIVATEKEY.p12 -nodes | openssl rsa | base64 > myfile.pem.b64

 If you are running Windows you will need to install openssl and base64.exe